|A wan veil of toxic smog|

 I Bittersweet Symphony’d my way down the trail, swimming upstream against the human centipede of chattering humanity – never-ending busloads of screamers, squawkers, scowlers, hooters, and horkers.

 With much haste, I skedaddled over to the other half of the choke-point.
 While it is on the quieter side of the valley, it does offer far more impeded views.
 As I was heading from one side valley to another, I heard, for the first time, the unmistakable machine-gun clatter of the Black Woodpecker pecking a dead tree, and from quite close.
-By the time I got up the small hill two minutes later, of course I heard a brief bripp of the flight call, then the salvoes of knocking continued from the far side of the valley a few minutes later.
+By the time I got up the small hill two minutes later, of course I heard a brief bripp of the flight call, then the salvoes of knocking continued from the far side of the valley.
 After a face-palm and further 90-minute stakeout from that side of the choke-point…nothing.